numoonchld/numoonchld.github.io/_posts/2019-10-04-savitr-an-ode-to-the-sun.md

 - Mitra and Varuna together provide drive and sustenance to the variety of organisms on planet Earth

-#### खग (Khaga)

-- The sun as a bird, that flies in the sky (who moves in the sky)
-- watches all and everything, everything that happens in the day happens in under light of the sun
-- keeper of time as it makes it's journey across the sky (see circadian rhythm)
-- eats away pathogens (in water)
-  - SODIS

 #### सवितृ (Savitṛ)